strongbrewio/strongbrewio.github.io/_posts/2018-12-08-opinionated-guidelines-for-large-nx-angular-projects.md

 #### feature/lazy

 This directory contains all feature libs that can be lazyloaded.
-To make sure these libs can be lazy loaded, they should expose an `NgModule` in the barrel file and are loaded as such:
+To make sure these libs can be lazy-loaded, they should expose an `NgModule` in the barrel file and are loaded as such:

 ```typescript
 RouterModule.forRoot([